jzkkaka/GEOG5990-zikang_ji/README.md

 # What should show in the program

 There should be a environment as the background which is the prairie.
-10 points should be at the top left corner an the begining, and then all move randomly all over the 'prairie' 1 grid 1 time, and 'eat' every grass they had walk through.
+10 dots should be at the top left corner at the begining as the sheeps, and then all move randomly over the 'prairie' one grid in one move, and 'eat' every grass they had walk through.
 And the iterations would be 100.

 # What more could show in the program